meriladislav/odimh5_validator/README.md

 ### Contact ###
-I case of any wiches, ideas, suggestions, bugs or contribution please contact me at ladislav.meri@shmu.sk.
+I case of any wishes, ideas, suggestions, bugs or contribution please contact me at ladislav.meri@shmu.sk.